BetulKarakaya/Monte_Carlo_Simulation_in_Python/README.md

 - Calculates the frequency of heads and tails.
 - Computes the probability of heads and tails.
 - Visualizes the results with:
-  - A pie chart showing the probability distribution of heads and tails.
+  - 🥧A pie chart showing the probability distribution of heads and tails.
-  - A bar chart displaying the total occurrences of heads and tails.
+  - 📊A bar chart displaying the total occurrences of heads and tails.
 - Demonstrates the Law of Large Numbers, as the probability should converge to 50% for each outcome when the sample size is large enough.

-### 🎲 3.
+### 🪙 3.
 Three Coin Toss Probability Simulation
 **Goal:** Estimate the probability of getting at least one 'Tails' when flipping three fair coins.

 **How It Works:**